Kamilya Jubran: Career

 Jubran plays the oud and qanun, among other instruments.
-From 1982-2002, she was the lead singer of Sabreen, an Arabic musical group based in occupied East Jerusalem.
-Since 2002, she has toured solo and collaborated with a range of European musicians, including Werner Hasler.
-In 2013, she was featured alongside Tom Morello and Julian Assange as a guest artist on Calle 13's single "Multi_Viral".
+From 1982–2002, she was the lead singer of Sabreen, an Arabic musical group based in occupied East Jerusalem.
+Since 2002, she has toured solo and collaborated with a range of European musicians.
+In 2013, she was featured alongside Tom Morello and Julian Assange as a guest artist on Calle 13's single "Multi Viral".